menu

 Auto crit to help activate Kill Skills more often through Mortal Terror.
 Great for enemies with tricky crits or for less accurate guns.
 While not necessary, it greatly increases bossing consistency.

 Note: If you're willing to use the crit knife, you can completely forego these points.
 Mobbing is fine without it and the crit knife pretty much invalidates the need for this against bosses.
-These 5 points can be used for some pretty great value elsewhere.
+These 5 points can be used for some value elsewhere.
 See the Crit Knife variant.

 Drink Full